Pugie38/Undertale-Yellow-AP/setup_en.md

 While I am working on getting this permission from the UTY team, in the meantime I have created a patch.
 The setup instructions are as follows:

--STEP 1: Download Undertale Yellow version 1.1
+- STEP 1: Download Undertale Yellow version 1.1
--STEP 2: Extract the file and put the Undertale Yellow v1.1 folder directly into your Arcipelago install -STEP 3: Open the Undertale Yellow client and run /patch -STEP 4: Run Undertale Yellow.exe and enjoy!
+- STEP 2: Extract the file and put the Undertale Yellow v1.1 folder directly into your Arcipelago install
+- STEP 3: Open the Undertale Yellow client and run /patch
+- STEP 4: Run Undertale Yellow.exe and enjoy!

 **Linux Users**: For Linux users, however, I have not been able to test it.
 You will need to run the game from Proton or Wine as this is built off the Windows version.
 You may also need to redirect the client